Core

 — TypeNeuralEstimator

-An abstract supertype for neural estimators.
+An abstract supertype for all neural estimators.

 NeuralEstimators.PointEstimator